bryanyanay/odin-calculator/README.md

-# odin-calculator
+# My Calculator!

-The calculator project from The Odin Project, for practicing javascript
+The calculator project from The Odin Project, for practicing javascript and css.

+Try it out by opening the github pages deployment!